satender346/IaC-packer-terraform-multi-cloud/README.md

-#Packer Multi Cloud Image builder with jenkins pre-installed,  IaC for Azure & AWS setup.
+#Multi-Cloud IaC Deployment automation for Azure & AWS using customized image with pre-installed softwares ( Jenkins, Docker, Helm etc).

 ### Prerequisite: Linux ubuntu, git
 1. Clone the github repo in your ubuntu machine: